sumitppawar/EffectiveJava/README.md

 7. Finally add thread safety of class and method.
 8. How to write document for method
       1. To define methods contract fully, method should use
-      2. @param  for parameter.
+      2. @param  for parameter, should not terminate with period
-      3. @return for return value.
+      3. @return for return value, should not terminate with period
-      4. @throws if methods thorws any Exception.
+      4. @throws if methods thorws any Exception, should not terminate with period
       5. {@code} to write code, instead use HTML code tag.
       6. {@inheritDoc} to inherit doc from class or interface.
       7. {@literal} to avoid processing of HTML element (<, > brackets)
+      8. First line should explain what method does and end with period.
+      9. Following first line with end period ,write detail paragraph using **p** tag without end of it.
+      10. @return and @param tag shoud have noun after them
+            ```java
+            ```

+9. No two class constructor or interface method with same number of parameter have same first description line.
+10. When documenting Enum make sure, to document each constant.
+      ```java
+      ```
+11. When using generic for method or class , make sure you documnent all type.
+      ```java
+      ```